 Some 79.1 percent of the responding actuaries expressed the risk was 10 percent or less.

-Older Long-Term Care Insurance policies priced 10 or 20 years ago used different pricing assumptions and generally had specific policy provisions that necessitated the need for increases.
+Older Long-Term Care Insurance policies priced 10 or 20 years ago used different pricing assumptions and generally had specific policy provisions that necessitated the need for premium increases.
+When you read articles about premium increases, it applies to these older products, not today's Long-Term Care Insurance.

 “Back in the 1990s, Long-Term Care Insurance was a new form of protection and there just wasn't the data available.”